enochtheyang/portfolio/README.md

 # portfolio
-Some analytics projects I've done
+Here are some personal projects that I've done